libetl/local-traffic/README.md

 3. Go to [http://localhost:8080/npm/](http://localhost:8080/npm) with your browser
 4. Go to [http://localhost:8080/my-static-webapp/index.html](http://localhost:8080/my-static-webapp/index.html) with your browser (given your project name is my-static-webapp, but I am not 100% sure)
 5. Go to [http://localhost:8080/logs/](http://localhost:8080/logs/) to watch the request logs
+6. Your page will use /jquery-local/jquery.js instead of the CDN asset, and will serve the file from your hard drive
-6. Your server now proxies the mapping that you have configured
+7. Your server now proxies the mapping that you have configured

 ## usage